Pruvosby TELCOMA Global

 Staying Certified

-Valid for three years.
-Renew by passing a current exam, earning CE credits, or completing qualifying training.
+Good for three years.
+You can renew by passing any current Cisco exam, earning Continuing Education credits, or completing qualifying training through Cisco Learning Network.

 CCNA What the Exam Tests